nabijaczleweli/cargo-update/README.md

 `cargo install-update` *crate1 crate2 crate3* - check for newer versions and update selected packages, will not install new packages.

 For more information and examples see the [manpage](https://cdn.rawgit.com/nabijaczleweli/cargo-update/man/cargo-install-update.1.html).

+#### Self-update

+`cargo-update` will attempt to update itself, for it discriminates not, and will work on Linux, but will fail on Windooze.